-Area of significance Explanation Ara Tawhito Ancient trails.
-A network of trails crossed the region linking the permanent villages with seasonal inland campsites and along the coast, providing access to a range of mahika kai resources and inland stone resources, including pounamu and silcrete.
+Area Site 2119 of significance Explanation Ara Tawhito Ancient trails.
+A network of trails crossed the region linking the permanent villages with seasonal inland campsites and along the coast, providing access to a range of mahika kai 2120 resources and inland stone resources, including pounamu and silcrete.
 Kāika Permanent settlements or occupation sites.
 These occurred throughout Otago, particularly in coastal areas.
 Nohoaka These were a network of seasonal settlements.
 Kāi Tahu were based largely on the coast in permanent settlements and ranged inland on a seasonal basis.
 Iwi history shows, through place names and whakapapa, continuous occupation of a network of seasonal settlements, which were distributed along the main river systems from the source lakes to the sea.
-Wāhi mahika kai The places where the customary gathering of food or natural materials occurs.
-Mahika kai is one of the cornerstones of Kāi Tahu culture.
+Wāhi mahika kai mahika kai 2121 The places where the customary gathering of food or natural materials occurs.
+Mahika kai Mahika kai 2122 is one of the cornerstones of Kāi Tahu culture.
 Mauka Important mountains.
 Mountains are of great cultural importance to Kāi Tahu.
 Many are places of spiritual presence, and prominent peaks in the district are linked to Kāi Tahu creation stories, identity and mana.
 Marae The marae atea and the buildings around it, including the wharenui, wharekai, church and urupā.
 The sheltering havens of Kāi Tahu cultural expression, a place to gather, kōrero and to welcome visitors.
 Marae are expressions of Kāi Tahu past and present.
-Repo raupō Wetlands or swamps.
-These provide valued habitat for taoka species and mahika kai resources.
-Taumanu Fishing sites.
+Repo raupō raupo 2123 Wetlands or swamps.
+These provide valued habitat for taoka species and mahika kai mahika kai 2124 resources.
+Taumanu 2125 Fishing sites.
 These are traditional fishing easements which have been gazetted by the South Island Māori Land Court.
-Tauraka waka Canoe mooring sites.
-These were important for transport and gathering kai.
-Tūāhu Places of importance to Māori identity.
-These are generally sacred ground and marked by an object, or a place used for purposes of divination.
-Tuhituhi neherā Rock art sites.
-Umu, Umu-tī Earth ovens.
-Used for cooking tī-kōuka (cabbage tree), are found in a diversity of areas, including old stream banks and ancient river terraces, on low spurs or ridges, and in association with other features, such as kāika nohoaka.
-Urupā Human burial sites.
-These include historic burial sites associated with kāika, and contemporary sites, such as the urupā at Ōtākou and Puketeraki marae.
-Wāhi kōhatu Rock outcrops.
-Rocky outcrops provided excellent shelters and were intensively occupied by Māori from the moa-hunter period into early European settlement during seasonal hikoi.
-Tuhituhi neherā (rock art) may be present due to the occupation of such places by the tūpuna.
-Wāhi pakaka Battle sites.
-Historic battle sites occur throughout Otago, such as that at Ohinepouwera (Waikōuaiti sandspit) where Taoka's warriors camped for six months while they laid siege on Te Wera on the Huriawa Peninsula.
-Wāhi paripari Cliff areas.
-Wāhi taoka Resources, places and sites treasured by mana whenua.
-These valued places reflect the long history and association of Kāi Tahu with Otago.
-Wāhi tapu Places sacred to Kāi Tahu.
-These occur throughout Otago and include urupā (human burial sites).
-Wāhi tohu Features used as location markers within the landscape.
-Prominent landforms formed part of the network of trails along the coast and inland.
-Wai Māori Freshwater areas important to Māori, including wai puna (springs), roto (lakes) and awa (rivers).